Can You Place a Child for Adoption at 3 Months? [Yes - Here's How]

 24/7 access to counseling and educational resources

-The freedom to choose an adoptive family and how much contact you want to have after the adoption
+The freedom to choose an adoptive family and the amount of contact you want to have after the adoption

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.